G-Pavanjot/767Project/README.md

 # 767Project
 SecureStream software to prevent accidental windows from showing to an audience
-IMPORTANT: SOFTWARE ONLY WORKS ON WINDOWS
+IMPORTANT: SOFTWARE ONLY WORKS ON WINDOWS OS

 README:
 SecureStream README